campbell17/campbell17-v2/journal/draft-on-being-a-poser.md

 Notes for next time: Write it all out and see how it reads.

 Notes for next time: complete writing it all out.
 The surprise/ending is: you do not stop.
 Do NOT stop.
-For every 10 unrealistically unfair comparisons I make, there are 100,000 people doing fuck-all with their life compared to me.
+For every 10 superstars I unrealistically comparise myself against, there are 100,000 people doing fuck-all with their life compared to me.